-That isn’t the only reason for sperm freezing, though—there are many other factors that make sperm cryostorage a proactive choice.
-While this isn’t an exhaustive list, here are some of the more common reasons that people may consider freezing their sperm.
+That isn’t the only reason for sperm freezing, though.
+There are many other factors that make sperm cryogenic storage a proactive choice.
+While this isn’t an exhaustive list, here are some of the more common reasons that people may consider sperm freezing and sperm storage.

 The LIVESTRONG organization estimates that, in up to 75% of cancer patients, fertility may be impaired as a result of cancer treatment.
 These are life-saving treatments, and infertility is not a reason not to proceed.
 But as cancer therapies and survival rates improve, we can thankfully focus on the quality of life of cancer survivors, and that includes their ability to have a family if and when they want.